 Every patient has a story.
 Asking them to share may improve care.
 Listen to Monica Peek, MD, MPH, discuss how race, culture and life experiences can create barriers to communication.

 Dr. Monica Elizabeth Peek, MD, MPH, Associate Director, Chicago Center for Diabetes Translation Research, shares how race, culture, and life experiences can be barriers to open and trusting communication between patients and their providers.

 Don’t want to miss the next post?
 Subscribe to the blog.

 Race and culture can significantly impact your decision-making.

-If someone is coming from a racial background, or an ethnic background, or social-cultural experience where sharing information with your provider is frowned upon, where we don’t trust that sharing information about ourselves or our family is something that is safe or doable, if we have differential expectations for care than the average population, then we are not going to be as effective, as patients, in sharing that information.
+If someone is coming from a racial background, or an ethnic background, or a social-cultural experience where sharing information with your provider is frowned upon, where we don’t trust that sharing information about ourselves or our family is something that is safe or doable, if we have differential expectations for care than the average population, then we're not going to be as effective, as patients, in sharing that information.

 Many populations have had to develop survival strategies over time in order to survive, and some of those strategies they bring with them to the clinical encounter.
 So, for some communities, being very deferential to institutions of power is a way that they can survive in the world.
 That means, as physicians, if we’re asking them to be empowered and to be more vocal, that may feel counter to what their cultural experience has been.

 We need to understand as providers the role that we play, the very important role that we play, in encouraging patients and supporting them and providing safe spaces for them to fully engage in shared decision-making.
 And so, I always, when I first meet someone, go through the steps of stating the obvious.
 "My job is to do the very best I can to take the very best care of you and your loved ones."